rayct/zet/README.md

 This is a very community driven space for Inspiration for experienced vetrans to publish their Brilliance

+“The smarter you are, the less you talk.”

 A very Special Thank you to Robert S. Muhlestein (rwxrob) for Inspiring me to create this and for his supreme abilty and Intelect to educate.

 ---